Lease-to-Own vs. Rent-to-Own Properties

 Key Takeaways

-• A rent-to-own contract gives renters the right, but not the obligation, to buy the home they're renting at an agreed future date and price.
+• A rent-to-own contract gives renters the right, but not obligation, to buy the home they're renting, at an agreed future date and price.

-• Lease-to-own, also called lease purchase contracts, are similar to rent-to-own, but with an important difference: the tenant is required to purchase the home.
+• Lease-to-own, also called lease purchase contracts, are similar to rent-to-own, but with an importance difference: the tenant is required to purchase the home.

 • For those looking to try out a house or neighborhood before buying, rent-to-own and lease-to-own can be great options.